Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Start Supplemental Information

-On September 8, 2016, the Department published a notice of opportunity to request an administrative review of the CVD order on OCTG from Turkey for the period January 1, 2015, through December 31, 2015.
+On September 11, 2018, Commerce published a notice of opportunity to request an administrative review of the countervailing duty (CVD) order on OCTG from Turkey for the period January 1, 2017, through December 31, 2017.

-On November 9, 2016, the Department published a notice of initiation of administrative review for this CVD order.
+On November 15, 2018, Commerce published a notice of initiation of an administrative review for this CVD order.